cengiz-demir/Simple-Gifts/README.md

 ## Bugs

 If you show any bug please report to me.
-We will update quickly.
+I will update quickly.